-The Bands taking part in this year's Royal Marines Christmas Spectacular concerts are
+The Bands expected to be taking part in this year's Royal Marines Christmas Spectacular concerts are

 - Plymouth & Cheltenham - The Band of Her Majesty’s Royal Marines, Plymouth - visit their website

 - Torquay - The Band of Her Majesty’s Royal Marines, Commando Training Centre - visit their website